Art direction and design for strategic re-brand positioned TurnKey for +$600MM acquisition

 Updated brand assets for MS Office (proof or it never happened)

-We designed an updated deck for sales and revenue management
+I designed an updated deck for sales and revenue management

 Decks were often used to communicate revenue numbers to clients.
 We wanted to have every touchpoint be taken care of, so we designed assets for use by the sales and revenue management team.